 Joshua Bell Performance

-Dressed in casual clothes, Bell began playing a selection of classical pieces, including works by Bach and Schubert.
+Dressed casually, Bell began playing a selection of classical pieces, including works by Bach and Schubert.
 Despite his Grammy-winning talent and his instrument’s $3.5 million price tag, Bell performed incognito, blending in with the crowd of busy commuters.

 The Reaction